denisab85/PlainTextResponseReader/README.md

 }
 ```

+Note that in the overridden readFrom() method all we do is just call super.readFrom() of the parent class MOXyJsonProvider.

 Finally, we need to register our custom reader in the instance of javax.ws.rs.client.Client that will be querying our web service:

 ```java